trinhkevin/Brickbreaker/README.md

 **Controls**

     Use Spacebar to shoot the ball off of the platform then use the arrows to move the platform from side to side.
-    Everytime you miss the ball one of the health bars (represented by *) will go down and the ball will reset to the platform.
+    Everytime you miss the ball one of the health bars (represented by * next to each player on the scoreboard) will go down and the ball will reset to the platform.
 When a player has no more *'s that player loses and the game is over.
     The goal is to just survive longer than your opponent.
 There is a bar of grey bricks in the middle that the ball cannot pass through so each player can only affect their side of the board.
 The detailed descriptions of each type of brick and their occurance rates are below except for the unbreakable grey blocks.

 **Bricks**